FAUST (programming language): Overview

 The FAUST compiler translates FAUST code into a C++ object, which may then interface with other C++ code to produce a full program.

+It can also transpile (translate) the FAUST digital signal processing (DSP) specification to: C, C++, C#, Cmajor, Codebox (Max), D, interpreter, Java, JSFX (REAPER), LLVM IR, Julia, Rust, and WebAssembly (Wast/Wasm).

 The generated code works at the sample level.
 It is therefore suited to implement low-level DSP functions like recursive filters.
 The code may also be embedded.
 It is self-contained and does not depend on any DSP library or runtime system.
 It has a very deterministic behavior and a constant memory size.

 The semantics of FAUST is driven to be simple and well-defined.
 It allows the FAUST compiler to be semantically driven.
 Instead of compiling a program literally, it compiles the mathematical function it denotes.
-This may promote component reuse.
+This can promote component reuse.
 Moreover, having access to the exact semantics of a FAUST program can simplify preservation issues.

 FAUST is a textual language but block diagram oriented.
 It combines two approaches: functional programming and algebraic block diagrams, which are constructed via function composition.
 For that, FAUST relies on a block diagram algebra of five composition operations.